We've tried to balance the need to conserve a Grade I listed building with making it accessible.

-Access to the first floor and basement in the Beam Engine House is by stairs but we do have screens to show what these areas are like if you are not able to access.
+Access to the first floor and basement in the Beam Engine House is by stairs but we do have screens to show what these areas are like if you are not able to access the areas.

 Sanitiser stations will be located throughout the buildings with social distancing floor markers.

 Please use common sense.
-Masks are recommend within the buildings.
+Masks are required within the buildings.

 Our cafe will provide a limited range of pre-packed snacks.
 Tea and coffee are available in disposable containers.
 All staff are trained and COVID compliant.

 Gluten-free and de-caffinated options are available.